Development of the South Atlantic Anomaly // based on data collected by the Swarm Satellite Constellation from 2014-2020. Credit ESA:

 As man began to spend more time in orbit, the issues of radiation exposure became more critical, and the art of lightweight and effective shielding advanced to better protect those venturing into orbit.
-One of the changes was limiting manned orbits to below the lower van Allen to reduce levels of radiation generated by proton collisions.
+One of the changes was limiting manned orbits to altitudes below the lower Van Allen to reduce levels of radiation generated by proton collisions.
 Hence manned orbits remain within an envelope of 54°N to 54°S at 260 miles/420 kilometers.

 Under the principle of conservation of mass and energy, a change in velocity involves a release of energy, especially for an atomic particle with an ionic charge.
-Protons in the lower van Allen are positively charged and are measured in electron volts (eV), the range usually runs from 250 keV to 60 MeV.
+Protons in the lower van Allen are positively charged and are measured in electron volts (eV); the range usually runs from 250 keV to 60 MeV.
 Most of this comes from the solar wind reacting with the Earth’s magnetic field, and the protons act as collectors for this excess electrical energy.
-It is this charge reacting with the Earth’s magnetic field that keeps the van Allen belt in place, and the solar winds propell the currents within the belt’s layers.
-The van Allen in the lowest part of the SAA is almost a whirl wind, similar to a tornado’s vectors.
+It is this charge reacting with the Earth’s magnetic field that keeps the van Allen belt in place, and the solar winds propel the currents within the belt’s layers.
+The van Allen in the lowest part of the SAA is almost a whirlwind, similar to a tornado’s vectors.

 Cameras and Visual FX

 The camera’s shielding absorbs all the lower forms of emf as static electricity.
 The vast majority of collisions become plasma residing on the surface.
-Only the highest power collisions can reach the camera plates (sensors) by a route other than through the lens.
+Only the highest-power collisions can reach the camera plates (sensors) by a route other than through the lens.

-When gamma passes through the shielding and the sensor, it is weakened by the collisions, and it leaves behind a residual static electrical charge on the sensor in its wake.
+When gamma radiation passes through the shielding and the sensor, it is weakened by the collisions, and it leaves a residual static electrical charge on the sensor in its wake.
 The sensor responds to this latent charge as it would to visible light.
 A flash in the image sequence.